 How do I set up and select my payment methods?

 In order to receive payments, you need to select and set up one of two payment options: PayPal or Payoneer debit card.
-Sign in to your account.
-Click on “Account & Settings”>”Payments.”
+Do this by:

 Important: Be sure to verify that you are able to withdraw money from your PayPal account to your bank account, as PAYPAL IS NOT FULLY SUPPORTED IN ALL COUNTRIES.
+You have a choice between using PayPal or Payoneer for your uTest payment method.
+If PayPal is supported in your country, we strongly recommend you select this method.
 If PayPal is not supported in your country, you will need to set up a Payoneer account instead.
-Keep in mind, if you have earned less than $10 with uTest, you will not be able to link your uTest account with your Payoneer account.
+Payoneer will only issue payments if you have accrued more than $10 USD during a pay period.
+If you have earned less than $10 with uTest, you will not be able to link your uTest account with your Payoneer account.

 To select PayPal as your payment method, click on “Set up this payment method” under PayPal to enter your PayPal email address.
 Once you have entered your email address, click on the “Default” checkbox to select this method as your default payment method.

 To select Payoneer as your payment method, you need to earn at least $10 in Pending Payments.
-When you have reached this threshold, click on “My Account” > “Payments.”
+When you have reached this threshold, click the dropdown menu beside your name in the left navigation, select Payments, and click on Setup next to Payment Method.
 Next, click on “Set up this payment method” under the Payoneer option.
 Once you have registered for a Payoneer account, please allow up to three weeks to receive your Payoneer card.
 NOTE: You need to have earned at least $10 to set up a uTest Payoneer account and receive payments on your Payoneer debit card.
 Once you reach this minimum, you will see the Payoneer section displayed.
 Click “Set up this payment method” under Payoneer to create a new account.
 After creating your Payoneer account, please wait until you receive your Payoneer debit card before being able to receive funds in your Payoneer account.

 Once your Payoneer account is active, you will be able to select “Payoneer” as the default payment method.
 If you have any trouble setting up your Payoneer account after receiving your active card, please contact us.